letoram/durden/README.md

 multiple actions together into one ordered sequence, allowing you to make 'macros'.

+See README.tree for an estimation of the existing list of target and global menu paths (though the validity is evaulated at runtime, so not all paths are valid all the time).

 Configuration Files
 =====
 Although most features can be configured directly into the UI, and is stored in the active database, there are also a few files that can be modified for more permanent change (as the database can be reset with